cristobaltapia/dptrp1-virtual-printer/Readme.md

 ## Installation

-First you need to edit the file `config.conf` and add the wifi/bluetooth address and full paths to your "deviceid" and "privatekey" files (these are the same files needed by dpt-rp1-py, so make sure you have correctly configured that first).
+First you need to create a configuration file `config.conf` under `$XDG_CONFIG_HOME/dpt-virtual-printer/` and add the wifi/bluetooth address and full paths to your "deviceid" and "privatekey" files (these are the same files needed by dpt-rp1-py, so make sure you have correctly configured that first).

 ```
-address=192.168.1.100
-client=/full/path/to/deviceid.dat
-key=/full/path/to/privatekey.dat
+dptaddr=192.168.1.100
+deviceid=/full/path/to/deviceid.dat
+devicekey=/full/path/to/privatekey.dat
 ```

-In the same file you can define a name for the virtual printer setting the variable `printername` (defaults to "PrintToDPT").
+In the same file you can define the path to the location of the script `dptrp1` (defaults to `/usr/local/bin/dptrp1`)

-Then configure it with
 ```
-make configure
+dptrp1=/usr/local/bin/dptrp1
 ```

 And install the virtual printer with